 The maximum resale price is the most anyone can charge another person for supplying water or sewerage services that they have bought from a water or sewerage company.

-The maximum resale price does not apply to holiday lets, second homes, commercial customers or private supplies, and it has only applied since 1 April 2001.
+The maximum resale price does not apply to holiday lets, second homes, commercial customers or private supplies.

 We decide how a maximum resale price should be worked out.
 Anybody reselling water or sewerage services should charge no more than the amount they are charged by the company.
 They are also allowed to make a reasonable administration charge.